Justin-Garey/Minecraft-Server/my-addons.md

-# A small list of datapacks, plugins, and mods used
+# A small list of datapacks, plugins, and mods I've used

 ## 1.20.1 Server with friends